Fast starts propel St. Aloysius past Louisiana foes - The Vicksburg Post

 Wilbanks had two hits, including a double, drove in one run and scored another.
 He was also the winning pitcher, and struck out eight batters in four innings of work.

-St. Al is scheduled to host Ethel Monday at 6 p.m. at Bazinsky Field, and then return the trip next Saturday at 6 p.m.
-In between, it will take a road trip to East Rankin Academy on Thursday.
+St. Al is scheduled to host Ethel Monday at 6 p.m. at Bazinsky Field, and then return the trip next Thursday at 6 p.m.
+The Flashes will also host Washington School on Tuesday and play at East Rankin Academy next Saturday.

 Tallulah Academy 12, Clinton Christian 1